The True History of Freemasonry

 A Brief Look Back on the Most Legendary Fraternity in the World

 According to the oldest known lodge minute book in world history, in January of 1598, the very first recorded meeting of Masons took place at Aitchison’s Haven Lodge.
 It was an induction ceremony for a new member of the operative Masons, although little is known about what exactly happened that day.
 It’s more important to understand that this doesn’t date back to the ancient builders of Solomon’s Temple thousands of years ago, in spite of what certain narratives would have you believe.
 The truth is that the allegory of Hiram Abiff is a mystery play.
 It’s not history.
 Similarly, Freemasons didn’t build the Tower of Babel.
 Along with that, the Masons didn’t grow out of the Knights Templar Crusaders, as some have claimed.
 Also, Jesus was not a stonemason, or a Mason.
-Finally, Adam certainly wasn’t the first Freemason on Earth, nor even a real person for that matter.
+Finally, Adam certainly wasn’t the first Freemason on Earth.
 The fact is that there is nothing that would indicate that the Masons emerged in any other time or place than that of Scotland in the Middle Ages, especially not in Biblical times.